chibikes/cd0037-API-Development-and-Documentation-project/backend/README.md

 **API DOCUMENTATION**

 Getting Started
 Base URL: The main url is located at http://127.0.0.1:5000/.
-Note that this is for development purposes only
+Note that this is for development purposes only.

-Authentication: There are no authentication keys for this api
+There are no authentication keys for this api

 Error Handling